-Still, normal or not, it’s no fun (and can be hard on parents emotionally as well as practically) to have Baby get so upset every time you need to leave the room or the house without her.
+Still, normal or not, it’s no fun (and can be hard on parents emotionally as well as practically) to have Baby get so upset every time you need to leave the room or the house without them.
 Luckily, there are a few ways to work on helping Baby get past this particular phase, although you may be due for another round of it in another year or two.

 Equal, opposite reaction